BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 ## The Fever Dream

-In its formative stage around 1990---at a time of *postmodern culture* and when Fukuyama declared the end of history---*ghosts of cyberculture* alluded to an innovative utopia characterized by extensive collaboration and collective expression, with ideas, knowledge, and power evenly distributed across a decentralized web; the internet was perceived as a gift to humanity.
+In its formative stage around 1990---at a time of *postmodern culture* and when Fukuyama declared *The End of History*---*ghosts of cyberculture* alluded to an innovative utopia characterized by extensive collaboration and collective expression, with ideas, knowledge, and power evenly distributed across a decentralized web; the internet was perceived as a gift to humanity.
 However, the catalyst for its creation---the destructive potential of a nuclear Armageddon---foreshadowed its subsequent instrumentalization.

 In the 1960s, computational power was centralized in large mainframe computers, the capabilities of which became a critical factor in the arms race between the U.S. and the Soviet Union.
 To optimize these resources, it was crucial to share them across a network.